 - 1. Design Basics, Understanding Design Principles (SF20)- 4-H members exhibit sharing a learning experience from pages 17-20 in the project manual.
 Include answers to questions found on page 20 of the manual.
-The Exhibit may be a notebook, poster, or small display.
+The exhibit may be a notebook, poster, or small display.
 Exhibits should not exceed 22" x 30". - 2.
-Pressing Matters (SF20) 4-H Members may enter a ham or sleeve roll from pages 21-25 "A Pressing Matter" in the project manual.
-Exhibit should include answers to lesson questions that are most appropriate to include. - 3.
-Upcycled Garment (Eligible for State Fair Fashion Show) (SF28) Create a garment from used textile based items.
+Pressing Matters (SF20) 4-H Members may enter a ham seam or sleeve roll from pages 21-25 "A Pressing Matter" in the project manual.
+The exhibit should include answers to lesson questions that are most appropriate to include. - Upcycled Garment (Eligible for State Fair Fashion Show) (SF28) Create a garment from used textile-based items.
 The original used item must be redesigned using skills learned in STEAM Clothing 2 (not just decorated) in some way to create a new wearable piece of clothing.
 The finished garment must reflect at least one skill learned in this project.
 A data card must be included with the project including a "before" picture no larger than 4.25" x 5.5".
-See Clothing Rules 4 for data card.
-If additional information is not included, exhibit will be lowered one ribbon placing. - 4.
-Upcycled Clothing Accessory (Not eligible for State Fair Fashion Show) (SF28) A wearable accessory made from a used item.
+Data card required.
+See Clothing Rules 4.

+Upcycled Clothing Accessory - (Not eligible for State Fair Fashion Show) - (SF28) - A wearable accessory made from a used item.
 The original used item must be redesigned using skill learned in STEAM Clothing 2 (not just decorated) in some way to create a new wearable accessory.
-The finished garment must reflect at least on skill learned in the project.
+The finished item must reflect at least the skill learned in the project.
 A Design Data Card must be included with the project including a "before" picture no larger than 4.25" and 5.5".
-See Clothing Rules 4 for data card.
-If additional information is not included, exhibit will be lowered on ribbon placing. - 5.
-Textile Clothing Accessory (Not eligible for State Fair Fashion Show) (SF28) Textile accessory is constructed using at least one skill learned in this project from materials appropriate for STEAM 2.
-Entry examples include: hats, bags, scarves, gloves.
-No metal, plastic, paper or rubber base items allowed (i.e. barrettes, headbands, flip flops, duct tape, etc.) - 6.
-Top - (Not eligible for State Fair Fashion Show) (SF28) (vest acceptable) - 7.
-Bottom (Not eligible for State Fair Fashion Show) (SF28) (pants or shorts) - 8.
-Skirt (Not eligible for State Fair Fashion Show) (SF28) - 9.
-Lined or Unlined Jacket (Not eligible for State Fair Fashion Show) (SF28) - 10.
-Dress (Eligible for State Fair Fashion Show) (SF28) (not formal wear) - 11.
-Romper or Jumpsuit (Eligible for State Fair Fashion Show) (SF28) - 12.
-Two-Piece Outfit (Eligible for State Fair Fashion Show) (SF28) - 13.
+Data card required.
+See Clothing Rules 4.

+- 3. Textile Clothing Accessory (Not eligible for State Fair Fashion Show) (SF28) Textile accessory is constructed using at least one skill learned in this project from materials appropriate for STEAM 2.
+Entry examples include-hats, bags, scarves, gloves.
+No metal, plastic, paper, or rubber base items allowed (i.e. barrettes, headbands, flip flops, duct tape, etc.) - 4.
+Top - (Not eligible for State Fair Fashion Show) (SF28) (vest acceptable) - 5.
+Bottom (Not eligible for State Fair Fashion Show) (SF28) (pants or shorts) - 6.
+Skirt (Not eligible for State Fair Fashion Show) (SF28) - 7.
+Lined or Unlined Jacket (Not eligible for State Fair Fashion Show) (SF28) - 8.
+Dress (Eligible for State Fair Fashion Show) (SF28) (not formal wear) - 9.
+Romper or Jumpsuit (Eligible for State Fair Fashion Show) (SF28) - 10.
+Two-Piece Outfit (Eligible for State Fair Fashion Show) (SF28) - 11.
 Alter Your Pattern (SF28) (Eligible for State Fair Fashion Show, in the class that best describes the type of garment constructed i.e. Dress, Romper or Jumpsuit, or Two-piece Outfit) Garment constructed from a significantly altered pattern.
 Entry must include both the constructed garment and the altered pattern.
-Include information sheet that describes: 1) how the pattern was altered or changed, 2) why the changes were needed/wanted.
-Appropriate skills for altering/designing a pattern in STEAM 2 include: moving darts, merging two patterns together, altering a pattern for a woven or knit material, adding a lining)

-14. Garment Constructed from Sustainable or Unconventional [natural or synthetic] fibers - (Eligible for State Fair Fashion Show, in the class that best describes the type of garment constructed i.e. Dress, Romper or Jumpsuit, or Two-piece Outfit) - (SF28) - Fabric/Fibers used in this garment have to be manufactured/purchased, for example: bamboo, banana, corn husk, and recycled fibers.
+Include an information sheet that describes: 1) how the pattern was altered or changed, 2) why the changes were needed/wanted.
+Appropriate skills for altering/designing a pattern in STEAM 2 include: moving darts, merging two patterns together, altering a pattern for a woven or knit material, adding a lining) - 12.
+Garment Constructed from Sustainable or Unconventional [natural or synthetic] fibers (Eligible for State Fair Fashion Show, in the class that best describes the type of garment constructed i.e. Dress, Romper or Jumpsuit, or Two-piece Outfit) (SF28) Fabric/Fibers used in this garment must be manufactured/purchased, for example: bamboo, banana, corn husk, and recycled fibers.
 Garments that are constructed out of the unconventional items themselves should be exhibited under Beyond the Needle.